nxp-imx/imx-sm/sm/doc/monitor.md

 The monitor can asynchronously display error messages including exception and fault reporting.
 See @ref PORT_NXP_PRINT.

-Many monitor commands take numeric aguments.
+Many monitor commands take numeric arguments.
 These conform to C standards and as such if they start with a 0 are octal and if 0x are hex.

 The following commands are supported.
 Arguments are in *italics*.
 Optional arguments are